tendays/epaper-goodies/README.md

 * and more!

 The widgets to render are parametrised in a simple text file specifying coordinates of widgets and data sources.
+See the [list of available widgets](docs/widgets.md).

 The application does not interact with the ePaper display directly.
 It will instead produce an image file which you should then pass to a